 Pooja Pittie is a visual artist based in Chicago.
-Born and raised in India, Pooja Pittie trained as an accountant and moved to the U.S. in 1999.
-She earned an MBA from the University of Chicago Booth School of Business, which led her to a career in finance and entrepreneurship.
+Born and raised in India, Pooja trained as an accountant and moved to the U.S. in 1999.
+She earned an MBA from the University of Chicago Booth School of Business, which led to a career in finance and entrepreneurship.
 A long held practice and self-study in painting was always apparent, and, in 2016, she decided to pursue her passion and shifted her focus to painting full-time.
 Since then, Pooja has completed the HATCH residency at Chicago Artists' Coalition, the Center Program at Hyde Park Art Center, and the 3Arts Bodies of Work Fellowship at UIC.

-Pooja has an incurable and progressive form of muscular dystrophy and her painting process explores the constantly changing relationship between an often slow body and an active mind.
+Pooja has an incurable and progressive form of muscular dystrophy and her artistic process explores the constantly changing relationship between an often slow body and an active mind.

 Pooja Pittie has crowd-funded a project with 3AP